fdnd-agency/air-pollution-africa/README.md

 ## User Manual

+### 'Hackable url'
+With our `[slug]` folder we made it possible to change to the city where there is data available.
+You can replace the city in the url to `/kumasi` or `/accra` to see the different measures in the air per city, per month.

 ### Map
 The map on the current iteration of the homepage is one of the more complex codes on the website.
 You can interact with the map by dragging with your mouse or finger on mobile, this way you can navigate through the city of Kumasi in an aerial view.
 You can zoom in on the map by using the mouse wheel, double clicking on the part you want to be zoomed in on or on mobile use two fingers to press onto the map and divide them to zoom in.